6 Steps in Exchange to Office 365 Migration [A Guide]

 A staged migration is suitable for mid-sized companies.
-This migration method is used to move users and mailboxes from on-prem Exchange 2003, 2007 to Exchange Online.
-This method moves the mailboxes to Office 365 over a period of time.
-Once the migration is complete, the mailboxes are then hosted on Office 365.
+This migration method is used to move users and mailboxes from on-premise Exchange 2003, 2007 to Exchange Online.
+This method migrates the mailboxes to Office 365 over a period of time.
+Once it is complete, the mailboxes are then hosted on Office 365.

 This migration method is used when a non-Exchange mail system is involved.
-IMAP migrations are capable of moving e-mail messages only, however, contacts, calendars, and tasks are lost during the migration process.
-This method is sometimes used as a shortcut to migrate from the older versions of Exchange Server (Exchange 2000 & newer supported).
+IMAP migrations are capable of moving e-mail messages only, however, contacts, calendars, and tasks are lost during the process.
+This method is sometimes used as a shortcut to move from the older versions of Exchange Server (Exchange 2000 & newer supported) to the cloud.

 - Hybrid Migration:

 Exchange hybrid migration is the most flexible method and also a complicated one.
 This method is most commonly used by large organizations.
 Under this method, the Exchange admin creates a hybrid Exchange Server deployment by constructing a coexistence between the local Exchange Server and Office 365.
 With this method, you can integrate Office 365 with your Exchange Servers and also the existing Active Directory.When deciding migration method there are a few factors to consider: